isomerpages/psd-corp/press-room/speeches/_posts/2018-01-08-post-Speech on Public Sector (Governance) Bill By Mr Ong Ye Kung at Parliament.md

 14\.
 To guide the setting of central policy directives, the Bill stipulates that the relevant Ministers are only empowered to give central directions for the following purposes:

-a.
-Upholding and promoting the values of the Singapore public sector;
+</p><p style="margin-left: 40px">a.
+Upholding and promoting the values of the Singapore public sector; <br>
 b.
-Securing economies or efficiencies for the Singapore public sector;
+Securing economies or efficiencies for the Singapore public sector; <br>
 c.
-Improving the efficiency or effectiveness of policies and programmes;
+Improving the efficiency or effectiveness of policies and programmes; <br>
 d.
-Ensuring business continuity in case of emergencies;
+Ensuring business continuity in case of emergencies;<br>
 e.
-Ensuring accountable and prudent stewardship of Singapore public sector finances and resources;
+Ensuring accountable and prudent stewardship of Singapore public sector finances and resources;<br>
 f.
-Managing risks to the financial position of the Government; and
+Managing risks to the financial position of the Government; and<br>
 g.
-Supporting a whole-of-government approach in the discharge of the statutory boards’ functions.
+Supporting a whole-of-government approach in the discharge of the statutory boards’ functions.</p>

 15\.
 Central directions by the relevant Ministers must likewise be consistent with written laws.
 Directions cannot affect the performance of any statutorily independent or quasi-judicial functions of any Singapore public sector agency, including the Judiciary.
 This would mean, for instance, that the directions cannot undermine the independence of the Judiciary guaranteed by the Constitution.
 The courts will continue to exercise their judicial function independently, unimpeded by any ministerial directions, and court orders will have to be obeyed notwithstanding any requirement contained in a direction.
 Directions cannot be given to achieve specific outcomes or to make employment decisions regarding a particular person or persons.